 Marks Gate Karate Coach

-Wanting a karate teacher or karate lessons in Marks Gate ?
+Wanting a karate coach or karate instructional classes in Marks Gate ?

 What Is Karate?

 Karate could be thought of as a weapon free means of self defence.
 It comprises powerful offensive and defensive strategies using all parts of the body to their maximum advantage.
 It’s an empty handed martial art which was built to fend off armed adversaries.

 Why It Is Good To train Karate

 Beneficial for self defence, exercise, and self-discipline, this is a very popular and efficient martial arts system going back to feudal Japanese martial traditions.
 It is simple to learn about and safe.
 It comes with a great history and is a really enjoyable pursuit.